timjansen/hanson/README.md

 HanSON is an extension of JSON that fixes those shortcomings with four simple additions to the JSON spec:
 * quotes for strings are optional if they follow JavaScript identifier rules.
-* you can alternatively use triple quotes for strings.
-A triple-quoted string may span several lines and you are not required to escape individual quote characters.
+* you can alternatively use backticks, as in ES6's template string literal, as quotes for strings.
+  A backtick-quoted string may span several lines and you are not required to escape regular quote characters, only backticks.
 Backslashes still need to be escaped, and all other backslash-escape sequences work like in regular JSON.
 * you can use JavaScript comments, both single line (//) and multi-line comments (/* */), in all places where JSON allows whitespace.
 * Commas after the last list element or object property will be ignored.